benjamincharity/CSS-Guidelines/README.md

     <div class="foo--bar  bar__baz">

-This increased whitespace should hopefully allow for easier spotting and reading of multiple classes.
+This increased whitespace should allow for easier spotting and reading of multiple classes.

 ### JS hooks